 Illustration by character artist Lauren Jensen

-As a side note, it’s along the line of these thoughts is how I came up with the blog name Beauty Point Of View…cos it really is “the way we choose to see things” that makes or breaks them ;)
+On that note, it’s along the lines of these thoughts is why I named my site Beauty Point Of View…cos it really is “the way we choose to see things” that makes or breaks them ;)

 What are your thoughts?
 Why do you wear makeup and how does it make you feel?